ScaleDynamics/samples/README.md

 ## What is WarpJS?

-WarpJS is a function-as-a-service platform providing a unique backend/frontend integration feature: no backend project, you declare your backend functions in the frontend project.
+WarpJS is a Function-as-a-Service (FaaS) platform with a unique serverless approach to code and deploy JavaScript applications in minutes.

 ## Prerequisites